Tejaswireddyallam/GDPFall2024-Group2/README.md

 I have analysed the telemedicine workflow optimization strategies.

 I did some research and analyzed the initial plans to secure data for telemedicine application.

+Worked on creation of Non functional requirements(Iteration 2) wiki page and analysed the points which we need to update.